paveloom-d/dev/README.md

 ### I don't see any password requests.
 Is that normal?

 Yes.
-The system (by default) will not ask the user to enter a password (this makes it easier to run administrator commands, for instance), but it will be asked if you try to establish an [SSH connection](#ssh) with a container from the outside.
+The system will not ask the user to enter a password (this makes it easier to run administrator commands, for instance), but it will be asked if you try to establish an [SSH connection](#ssh) with a container from the outside.
 If no password has been set, the connection cannot be established.
 If you want to set this password, run `passwd $USER` as root.

-### SSH
+### So I can connect to this container over SSH?

-To establish an SSH connection to the container, you need to map the container's `22` port to any other port available and not occupied on the host machine (for example, `5001`).
+Absolutely.
+Although to establish an SSH connection to the container, you need to map the container's `22` port to any other port available and not occupied on the host machine (for example, `5001`).

-This can be accomplished by running the container using the `-p` flag:
+This can be accomplished by running a container using the `-p` flag:

 ```bash
 docker run -p 5001:22 --name container -t -d image